sql-machine-learning/elasticdl/docs/designs/evaluation_design.md

 3. During training loop, we can allow some inconsistencies in stand-alone evaluation job but ensure correct and precise evaluation results when doing checkpoint evaluation job.

 ## The Selected Solution for ElasticDL
-Considering the complexity to launch and manage a new job to load checkpoint, we choose to evaluate model with the current model in PS.
+Considering the complexity to launch and manage a new job to load checkpoint, we choose to evaluate the model with the current model in PS.
 For simplicity, we don't stop training tasks when an evaluation job starts.
-To implement the solution, we should make the follow modification:
+To implement the solution, we should make the following modification:
 1. The master should create two todo queues to save training tasks and evaluation tasks.
 2. We should add the `type` attribute to GetTaskRequest.
 The master returns a training task or an evaluation task according to the type in GetTaskRequest.
 ```